ERASMUS POLICY STATEMENT

-Since its foundation in 2006, a key element of Usak University's approach to Internationalisation, both in Europe and worldwide is its everlasting commitment to partnership development.
-The University has developed an array of international collaborations through bi-lateral and multi-lateral partnerships at all levels.
-The University's international cooperation strategy is developed and implemented continuously by pursuing the principles of quality culture, lifelong learning, openness, transparency and equal opportunities.
-Usak University is fully engaged with the Bologna process and is committed to the development of integrated programmes of study, training and research with partner institutions across Europe and beyond.
+Since its foundation in 2006, a key element of Usak University's approach to Internationalisation, both in Europe and worldwide, is its everlasting commitment to partnership development.
+Usak University has developed an array of international collaborations through bilateral and multilateral partnerships at all levels.
+The international cooperation strategy is developed and implemented continuously by pursuing the principles of quality culture, lifelong learning, openness, transparency, and equal opportunities.
+Usak University is fully engaged with the Bologna process and is committed to the development of integrated programmes of study, training, and research with partner institutions across Europe and beyond.
 The primary strategy is to take full advantage of current and upcoming collaborative arrangements which will be funded by the Programme.
-These objectives and strategy directly reflect those to be articulated in the university’s Strategic Plan for the period of 2014-2020.
+These objectives and strategies directly reflect those to be articulated in Usak University’s Strategic Plan for the period of 2020-2024.
 Continuing further engagement in mobility programmes is the main priority in accord with the Strategic Plan outlined for the Bologna Process.
 The student experience is central to the future development of learning and teaching at Usak University.
-Internationalisation is well regarded for enriching the educational experience of the University.
-Participation in international platforms organised internationally in other countries serve and will continue to serve as networking tools.
+Internationalisation is well regarded for enriching the educational experience of Usak University.
+Participation in international platforms organised internationally in other countries serves and will continue to serve as networking tools.
 Examining our institution's existing quality culture and meeting the requirements of quality assurance policy within the framework of the European Standards and Guidelines for Quality Assurance will be very crucial for our institution in supporting itself in the continuing development of its strategic management and internal quality culture.

-The most important objectives and target groups for our mobility activities will be to develop cooperation with partners in EU or non-EU countries, promote and support student and staff mobility included from underrepresented groups at short cycle, recognise the importance of, and provide visibility to, the results achieved by our staff members in individual mobility or in cooperation projects with strategic partners, to develop our international performance, and to enrich the educational experience of our student and staff.
+c) The most important objectives and target groups for our mobility activities will be to develop cooperation with partners in EU or non-EU countries, promote and support student and staff mobility included from underrepresented groups at short cycle, recognize the importance of, and provide visibility to, the results achieved by our staff members in individual mobility or in cooperation projects with strategic partners, to develop our international performance, and to enrich the educational experience of our students and staff.